SEND INFORMATION REPORT

 For the most part, students with SEND are taught in the classroom alongside their peers.
 Teaching techniques and strategies, including differentiated resources and learning tasks, accommodate those of differing abilities.
 Guidance with regard to the use of these is shared by the SEND department.
 This enables individual learning needs to be met and allows students to maximise their potential in all areas of the curriculum.
 The teaching arrangements for those pupils with an Education, Health and Care Plan (EHCP) will be determined by their EHCP.

-The school rigorously and routinely monitors the effectiveness of Teaching and Learning for all students, including those with SEND, through the analysis of students achievment data (both progress and attainment).
-Frequent data analysis allows school to identify areas of strength and those requiring development and to drill down to individual students and where a specific area might need to be further supported.
+The school rigorously and routinely monitors the effectiveness of Teaching and Learning for all students, including those with SEND, through the analysis of students’ progress and attainment data, learning walks to monitor that High Quality teaching is taking place and book scrutiny.
+Frequent data analysis allows the school to identify areas of strength and development and to drill down to individual students and where a specific area might need to be further supported.

 The progress of children with SEND is monitored carefully and further support is put into place if necessary.
 Rigorous tracking systems inform us of any student who is falling behind and who may need further help.
-We aim to keep parents fully involved in the process and, equally, if parents have any concerns we encourage them to make contact with school via the subject/class teacher(s) at the earliest opportunity so that we are able to work together to best meet the needs of each child and ensure that good progress is made.
+We aim to keep parents / carers fully involved in the process and, equally, if parents / carers have any concerns we encourage them to make contact with school via the subject/class teacher(s) at the earliest opportunity, so that we are able to work together to best meet the needs of each child and ensure that good progress is made.

-All SEND children have a pupil profile which outlines the needs of the child, the views of the child and the parents / carers, suggested teaching support strategies and targets for improvement.
-Termly opportunities are provided for parents and school to review the progress made towards these targets.
+All children with SEND have a Pupil Profile which outlines the needs of the child, the views of the child and the parents / carers, suggested teaching support strategies and targets for improvement.
+Termly opportunities are provided for parents / carers and school to review the progress made towards these targets.

-It is a guiding principle of our school that children with SEND are valued and their needs are recognised and met through a varied and flexible provision, which begins with Quality-First teaching.
+It is a guiding principle of our school that children with SEND are valued and their needs are recognised and met through a varied and flexible provision, which begins with High Quality teaching.